 The Supreme Court has showed an uncanny appreciation that the historical necessity for s.
 176 remains salient for our time.
 In an age that mocks and reviles religious opinion and worship, there is a need for protection from those malcontents who would disturb the faithful from peaceful assembly.

 Today, the fear is not that someone from the “mainstream” churches would attack a religious service; rather, it is that so-called social justice warriors may disrupt the “powerful religious community” to eradicate some assumed injustice in order to protect those they deem to be oppressed.
 See Don Hutchinson’s article.

-Government argued s.
-176 was redundant – other sections of the Code were sufficient to protect the religious communities in the same way as s.
+The government argued s.
+176 was redundant: other sections of the Code were sufficient to protect the religious communities in the same way as s.
 176 has done throughout the years.
 However, as Derek Ross, of Christian Legal Fellowship points out, “Canadian law has long recognized that criminal prohibitions may overlap and cover similar conduct.
 A person can even be convicted of multiple offences arising from the same matter in various circumstances, including where the different “offences are designed to protect different societal interests.””

 Section 176 has a specific context in mind – people engaged in worship.
 Most other nuisance crimes are geared more around property rights – such as s.175 and s.430 of the Code.

 It is almost as if the government is embarrassed that the Code especially protects religion.
 The onus is on the government to make clear that it has the best interests of the religious communities in mind when it makes such a dramatic change.
 So far, I am not convinced why this expunge is necessary.